 More than 655,000 Rohingya refugees have now fled over the border into neighbouring Bangladesh where they find themselves hungry, homeless and desperately in need of our help.

-Many are traumatised, having seen members of their family and loved ones butchered by machetes, shot or burned alive.
+Many are traumatised, having seen members of their family and loved ones killed.
 Everything they owned has been stolen or destroyed.